wpsight/wpcasa/README.txt

 = Flexible & Extendable =

-With our custom themes and add-ons you can modularly create a powerful real estate tool tailored to your special needs.
+With our custom themes and add-ons you can create modular a powerful real estate tool tailored to your special needs.

 = Advanced Property Search =